Skip to content

 Paying your inheritance tax in Spain

-If you’re liable for Spanish inheritance tax, you must pay it within six months of the estate declaration, regardless of your status as a resident or non-resident – you can apply for an extension if required.3
+Spanish inheritance tax must be paid within six months of the estate declaration, regardless of your status as a resident or non-resident.
+If it’s needed, you can apply for an extension.3

-Each beneficiary must complete a declaration of inheritance tax form and provide a foreigner identity number (NIE).
-Once the outstanding inheritance tax is paid, the estate will be released by the relevant authority.
-The payment process depends on the provisions of the autonomous region of Spain the estate resides in.
+Every beneficiary has to complete a declaration of inheritance tax form and provide a foreigner identity number (NIE).
+Once the outstanding inheritance tax is paid, the estate will be released.
+The payment process depends on the provisions of the autonomous region of Spain the estate is located.

 Receiving an overseas inheritance can feel overwhelming.
 At Lumon, we’re here to make transferring your funds as straightforward as possible, allowing you to focus on what matters most, whether you’re receiving or sending money abroad.

-- Lumon EU bank accounts: Our EU bank accounts facilitate the direct receipt of funds from foreign solicitors.
-Therefore, we can receive your foreign currency inheritance without you holding a bank account in that country or currency.
+• Lumon EU bank accounts: This facilitates the direct receipt of funds from foreign solicitors.
+Lumon can receive your foreign currency inheritance without you needing to hold a bank account in that country or currency.

 FAQs about Spanish inheritance tax